crabmusket/crabmusket.net/blog/content/blog/2018-12-31-book-notes.md

 [Psalters](https://psalters.bandcamp.com) might be the cause of my growing interest in historical radicals.
 (Have a listen to Diggers All, embedded below, if you want to be similarly inspired.
 Or if you just want to hear some excellent folk-punk from an inspiring band.)
-On the back of a couple of articles about them early in the year, I decided to find out a little more about this much-maligned group of labour agitators.
+On the back of a couple of articles about the Luddites early in the year, I decided to find out a little more about this much-maligned group of labour agitators.

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=826968881/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/track=738642852/transparent=true/" seamless><a href="http://psalters.bandcamp.com/album/ch-vii-carry-the-bones">ch.
 VII  carry the bones by psalters</a></iframe>